-With the popularity of 3-D movies like Avatar, Up and Hugo, it's natural to wonder what, if any, effect the technology has on your eyes.
+With the popularity of 3-D movies, it's natural to wonder what, if any, effect the technology has on your eyes.
 Is 3-D technology healthy for your or your children's eyes?

 Although there are no long-term studies, Eye M.D.s say there is no reason to be concerned that 3-D movies, TV or video games will damage the eyes or visual system.
 Some people complain of headaches or motion sickness when viewing 3-D, which may indicate that the viewer has a problem with focusing or depth perception.
 Also, the techniques used to create the 3-D effect can confuse or overload the brain, causing some people discomfort even if they have normal vision.